Ullahpara Upazila

+Ullapara (উল্লাপাড়া) is an upazila, or sub-district of Sirajganj District, located in Rajshahi Division, Bangladesh.

 History

 Around 4500 BC, the region of Varendra consisted of parts of Dinajpur, Joypurhat, Bogra, Rajshahi and western Pabna.
 Pabna and Mymensingh were formed by the deposition of alluvial river soil.
 At that time, there was no Jamuna River, and Sirajganj and Tangail were part of Mymensingh.
 According to the Chinese traveler Xuanzang, Sirajgonj was inhabited for seven centuries before the Jamuna began to separate the region from the rest of Mymensingh.
 At that time, the new region was underwater for eight or nine months of the year.
 According to Xuanzang, the west bank of the Karatoya River was in the kingdom of Pundravardhana; Ullapara was probably also in the kingdom at the time.
 The area was settled during the eras of Muslim administration (1204-1757) and the British Raj (1757-1947) before a business center was established.
-In 1875 a thana (police station) was built, and on July 2, 1983 Ullapara became an upazila.
+In 1875 a thana (police station) was built, and on 2 July 1983, Ullapara became an upazila.

 Geography

-Ullapara, with 69,479 households and an area of 409.06 km2, was built on alluvial soil deposited by the Padma, Jamuna and other rivers.
+Ullapara, with 123,864 households and an area of 409.06 km2, was built on alluvial soil deposited by the Padma, Jamuna and other rivers.
 The upazilas of Raiganj and Tarash are to the north of Ullapara, Tarash and Bhangura to the west, Faridpur and Shahjadpur to the south and Belkuchi and Kamarkhanda to the east.
 Ullapara is an estimated 10–12 ft above sea level, and is drained by the Karatoya, Fulzor, Jopjopia and Kamla Dargadoh rivers.
 The average annual high temperature is 35 °C and the average low is 21 °C. Annual average rainfall is 170–190 cm.

 Demographics

+According to the 2011 Census of Bangladesh, Ullahpara Upazila had 123,864 households and a population of 540,156.
+130,143 (24.09%) were under 10 years of age.
+Ullahpara had a literacy rate (age 7 and over) of 43.63%, compared to the national average of 51.8%, and a sex ratio of 1004 females per 1000 males.
+47,693 (8.83%) lived in urban areas.

-According to the 2001 Bangladesh census, Ullahoara has a population of 4,49,243; male constituted 231746, female 217497; Muslim 427986, Hindu 21205 and others 52.
+According to the 2001 Bangladesh census, Ullahoara has a population of 4,49,243; male constituted 231746, female 217497.

 In the 1991 Bangladesh census, Ullapara had a population of 5,40,156.
 Males were 51.13 percent of the population, and females 48.87 percent.
 The population aged 18 and older was 192,188.
 Ullapara had an average literacy rate of 39.61 percent (ages seven and older); males had a 44.81-percent literacy rate and females a 34.09-percent rate, compared to the national average of 82.4 percent.